Raxen001/raxen001.github.io/content/projects/rec_companion_app/index.md

 ## PREAMBLE

-My college has switched their erp solution to a new one.
-So, i think everything i say would be obsolute by the time I publish this blog.
+My college has switched their ERP solution to a new one.
+So, i think everything I say would be obsolute by the time I publish this blog.
-Thanks to this project i learnt API protection, multithreading, agricutlure seems to be a easier field of work.
+Thanks to this project I learnt about API protection, multithreading and agricutlure seems to be a easier field of work.

 ## WHERE IT ALL STARTED